janmejaysingh/payarafullserver/README.md

 # payarafullserver
-# the is payar-micro with docker file builder and statfullset.
+# This is payar-micro with docker file builder and statfullset.